7 min read

 The Reproducibility Problem

-"We did X and got Y results" doesn't mean you'll get Y results from doing X. SEO is contextual.
-What works for one site in one market at one time might do nothing for another.
+"We did X and got Y results" doesn't mean you'll get Y results from doing X, because SEO is contextual in ways that resist generalization, and what works for one site in one market at one time might do absolutely nothing for another site in a different market at a different time.

 Why This Matters